skirtyman/2BNOR-2B/README.md

 - [ ] write the help pages for the program
 - [ ] Increase size and readability of the dialogs.
 - [ ] Popmenu for gate information
+- [ ] fix output method for minimisation
 - [ ] Add a scroll viewer so that much larger tables and diagrams can be viewed more easily.
 - [ ] Ensure code follows the microsoft coding conventions
 - [ ] recomment code for explanation.